Soundsgoood/blog-tally/README.md

 Created by Orion Guan on February 20th, 2017.

 ## Requirements
-* Requires json-simple-1.1.1.jar library in the directory of BlogTally.java.
+* Requires json-simple-1.1.1.jar library in the directory of BlogTally.java. (included in repository)
 * The blog must have "Share Posts You Like" enabled under blog settings.
+* You must supply a blog URL and an API key.

 ## Future Work
 * This app may get its own API key.